Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Thermal properties of cementite

 \subsubsection{Two-phase simulation}

-The two-phase supercell prepared in the previous section was heated by MD runs in the NPT ensemble where the temperature $T$ was increased from 1000~K to 1600~K in 100~K intervals.
-Each system ran for 1.6~ns of simulation time.
+The two-phase supercell prepared in the previous section was heated by MD runs in the NPT ensemble where the temperature $T$ was increased from 1000~K to 1500~K in 100~K intervals.
+Each system ran for 1.6~ns of simulation time at a time step of 2~fs.
 The phase change of the two-phase simulation box was visually monitored.
-At 1400~K, the solid phase of the simulation box progressed to occupy the entire box, and at 1500~K the liquid phase of the simulation box progressed to occupy the entire box.
+At 1400~K the solid phase of the simulation box progressed to occupy the entire box.
+In comparison, at 1500~K the liquid phase of the simulation box progressed to occupy the entire box.
 Next, the initial two-phase simulation box was heated from 1400~K to 1500~K in 10~K intervals using NPT MD runs.
-Each system was equilibrated for at least $5\times 10^6$ time steps, where each time step was 2~fs, totaling to 10~ns.
+Each system was equilibrated for at least $5\times 10^6$ time steps totaling to 10~ns.
 The final state of the system was visually inspected.
 If the final state appeared to have both liquid and solid phases, more MD runs were performed until the final state of the supercell contained only one phase.
 Some systems required as much as 32~ns of MD runs to arrive at a single phase.
 The transformation of the two-phase simulation box to a one-phase simulation box near the predicted melting temperature is presented in Fig.~\ref{fig:1420K} and Fig.~\ref{fig:1430K}.
-The total energy, volume, and pressure of the systems were determined through averaging the values of the final $40,000$ time steps (80~ps) of each simulation.
+The total energy, volume, and pressure of the systems were determined through averaging the values of the final $40\,000$ time steps (80~ps) of each simulation.